sandship/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.
+See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in 前提条件のページ.

 ## Provision the Kubernetes Control Plane